-ESPO's 2018/19 external audit was undertaken by PwC.
-The 2019/20 external audit will be undertaken by Grant Thornton.
-The selection of Grant Thornton was done independently of ESPO's management team and an evaluation was undertaken with partner authorities and Grant Thornton were approved by Management Committee in November 2019.
+ESPO's 2019/20 external audit was undertaken by Grant Thornton and Grant Thornton will undertake the 2020/21 external audit.
+Grant Thornton were selected independently of ESPO's management team and were approved by Management Committee in November 2019.

-ESPO's external auditors gave detailed findings from their 2018/19 audit work of ESPO, to those charged with governance through:
+ESPO's external auditors gave detailed findings from their 2019/20 audit work of ESPO, to those charged with governance through: